xRyul/can-I-walk-my-dog-today/README.md

 ---

-Dogs overheating can be a serious issue, leading to heatstroke and other health complications.
+Dogs overheating can be a fatal.
+In the UK, exertional heat-related illness affects more dogs (74.2%), and kills more dogs, than confinement in a hot vehicle (5.2%).

 ## Key Factors Affecting a Dog's Body Temperature

 1. **Ambient Temperature**: High temperatures can quickly increase a dog's body heat, especially during exercise.
-2. **Humidity**: High humidity levels make it harder for dogs to cool down through panting, increasing the risk of overheating.
+2. **Humidity**: Humidity is one of the most difficult aspects of heat stroke, as it will many times come with overcast conditions that lead many to believe that it is safe to exercise their dogs outside.
+The buildup of humidity generally corresponds with slightly cooler temperatures, making owners believe that is is now cool enough to walk or exercise their dogs outside.
+But usually it is even worse than the heat.
 3. **Exercise Intensity**: Physical activity generates body heat, which can compound the effects of hot and humid weather.

 ## How It Works